MeghanvdMeer/M.I.N.DLab/_members/Jodie-Bell.md

 ---

-My name is Jodie Bell and I am a PhD candidate working in the field of cognitive neuroscience.
-I conduct EEG-based research on the neurocognitive processes involved in the practice of mindfulness meditation, with a particular focus on attention, working memory and cognitive control.
-In my spare time I love doing yoga and am a qualified yoga instructor.
+Jodie Bell is a PhD candidate working in the field of cognitive neuroscience.
+She conducts EEG-based research on the neurocognitive processes involved in the practice of mindfulness meditation, with a particular focus on attention, working memory and cognitive control.
+In her spare time she love doing yoga and is a qualified yoga instructor.